Purpose

 To use the

-LOAD DATA LOCAL INFILEfeature, you must use OBClient V2.2.4 or later.
-If you do not have an OBClient client that specifies the version, you can also use a MySQL client to connect to the database.In the client, execute the
+LOAD DATA LOCAL INFILEfeature, use an OBClient client of version V2.2.4 or later.
+If you do not require a specific version of the OBClient client, you can also use a MySQL client to connect to the database.On the client, execute the

 Query OK, 3 rows affected Records: 3 Deleted: 0 Skipped: 0 Warnings: 0

-Example 2: Directly import a compressed file by setting the COMPRESSION parameter.
+Example 2: Import a compressed file directly by setting COMPRESSION.

 load data /*+ direct(true,0) parallel(2) load_batch_size(100) */ infile "$FILE_PATH" into table t1 partition(p0sp0, p1sp1) fields terminated by '|' enclosed by '' lines starting by '' terminated by '\n';Import data from an OSS file